yuechenbam/yuechenbam.github.io/README.md

 EntitiyFinder has a built-in MSEO ontology, but users can upload their own ontologies.
 Registered users can also save their ontologies in the database.
 EntitiyFinder is designed as a simplified version of protege.
 So it should display all entities in tree structure and all details (annotations, sub-relations, equivalents, domains, ranges...) in a tree structure .
 If there is any information missing, you can contact me to fix the bug.

-Please click to see how to use the plugin of ontopanel:
+Please click to see how to use the plugin of EntityFinder:

 https://user-images.githubusercontent.com/90606851/142880943-cba48e34-dd05-424e-91e3-b0f5308684a8.mp4